Mechanic & Repair Technologies Schools in West Virginia

-In West Virginia, a allied health major is more popular with women than with men.
+In West Virginia, a mechanic and repair technologies major is more popular with men than with women.

-The racial distribution of allied health majors in West Virginia is as follows:
+The racial distribution of mechanic and repair technologies majors in West Virginia is as follows:

 - Other Races: 3.6%